Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 What Actually Moves Longevity Metrics

-Modern health advice often revolves around individual strategies.
+Modern health advice often centers around individual strategies.
 A new diet.
 A supplement stack.
 A biohack.
 A protocol.
-Each is presented as if it can independently move the needle on long-term health.
+Each is presented as if it can independently move the needle.

 Sometimes these interventions have value.
 More often, they are disconnected from the physiology that actually determines outcomes.